Arbifoxx/MinecraftLauncher-1.6.93/README.md

 - Support demo users (if they have a Microsoft account but no Minecraft profile)

 ## How to build from source
+Run compile.sh (easiest and recommended) OR the steps below:
 The commands must be run in the following order to build from source:
 - `decompile.sh`
   - Downloads original jar and decompiles it